Television picture resolution

 345,600 pixels into HDTV's 2.073,600 pixels.

-Scaling improved with adjacent pixels assessment.
+Scaling then improved with adjacent pixel

-better faster processors compared adjacent pixels, then
+more pixels, better faster processors compared adjacent

-filter-adjusted their sharpness.
-The improved
+pixels, then filter-adjusted their sharpness.
+The

-scaling created better clearer images.
+improved scaling created better clearer images.

 Further improvement added multiple frame assessment to the